 melanzane funghetto, a super easy Italian eggplant recipe

-Recipe inspired by a little end-of-Summer culinary adventure.
+The melanzane funghetto recipe was inspired by a little end-of-Summer culinary adventure…

 If you’ve ever been to Agentario, you’d probably visited a cute little town: